NatLabRockies/AdaptiveComputing/tutorials/example_cpp_python_embedding_amar/README.txt

                 Double check library path for libpython3.XX.so
-            Cannot open shared objct file: Shared library cannot be found Update LD_LIBRARY_PATH file to contain virtual environment library export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/path/to/libpython
+            Cannot open shared objct file: Shared library cannot be found Update LD_LIBRARY_PATH file to contain virtual environment library export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~/.conda-envs/AC-AMAR/lib
-		    Where /path/to/libpython is the path following -L in the compile command.
+		    Where /path/to/libpython is the path where libpython3.XX.so is located

         Additional notes
             - the output file output only contains the cpp file and a python EMBEDDER, this means that any additional changes made to the referenced python files after compilation